 Noticing more motorcyclists and bicyclists on the road?
-That’s because there are.
-Maybe it’s the warm weather, perhaps surging gas prices, or possibly that long 18 months of being cooped up inside finally pushed people to pursue their dream of owning a hot rod.
-Either way, your delivery drivers are being asked to share the road with more two-wheeling motorists.
+That’s because there are!
+And regardless of the reason why, your delivery drivers are being asked to share the road with more two-wheeling motorists.

 As a business owner, there’s not much you can do to reduce the number of bicycles, eBikes, or motorcycles within your delivery radius.
 But what you can do is help your team understand the severity and frequency of automobile-to-cyclist incidents, and equip them with the skills and knowledge to prevent a tragedy.